All the Sun Princess Dining Options – So Many Choices, So Little Time

 Butcher Block by Dario – deck 7

 This specialty restaurant was for true carnivores.
-The highlight of the menu were the many different cuts of meat.
+The highlight of the menu was the many different cuts of meat.
 I didn’t have the opportunity to eat here, but the menu looked intriguing.

 Butcher block by Dario on the Sun Princess